ethereum-optimism/community-hub/src/docs/developers/bridge/strategies.md

 You know what the code in the server is, because you wrote it.
 You know what the code in the client is *supposed to be*, but it is possible for users to run a different client that pretends to be the legitimate one.
 The only time that you can trust the client for inter-layer communication is when it is in the best interest of the user running the client not to lie.
+And even then, you shouldn't because a hacker can cause a user to run malware.

 ## Fully decentralized

 If you want to keep the same decentralization promises as Optimism and Ethereum, you can [rely on our messaging infrastructure](messaging.md).
+You are already trusting Optimism to run the chain, and the messaging infrastructure goes through the same development process.

 ### Messages from L1 to L2